lordruthermore/BTX_Tanks/README.md

 Features:
 - Playable Vehicles
 - Clan Vehicles in OpFor
-- Changes to BiggerDrops to allow a lot more drop slots
 - Movement Changes to all units (including Mechs) to 25m hexes at walk/cruise; run/flank is 1.5 walk/cruise
 - new abilities for Vehicle pilots and traits for faction pilots
 - Changes to Lifepaths that decide which pilots can pilot Mechs or Tanks